Learners' Knowledge and Understanding

 A key outcome of the programme was to support young people to better understand the democratic process, specifically the Welsh and UK political systems, the role of politicians and social and political issues.

-This ensures learners possess enough knowledge and understanding to interact with their politicians and explore key issues, maximising the success of the session.
+This ensures learners are able to interact with their politicians and explore key issues, maximising the success of the session.
 Furthermore, we want to establish the knowledge and understanding needed for learners to continue to engage in the democratic process following the Dialogue.

 There was a positive shift in learners’ knowledge and understanding of Welsh political systems.
 The number of learners who reported that they “understood how the Welsh political system works” increased by 20%, from 40% before the programme to 60% after.